 Set out several flat boards, shingles or damp newspapers

-Copper strips or tape sold specifically for slug control can be purchased from garden suppliers.
-Copper barriers are most practical for small gardens and containers.
+Not all copper strips or tape sold for slug control is wide enough to be effective.
+These types of copper barriers are most practical for small gardens and containers.

 Caution: The sharp edges of some products may cause safety problems, especially for young children.

 Diatomaceous earth (tiny fossilized skeletons of ancient aquatic diatoms) is coarse and can scratch up slugs.
 It is most effective when used in dry conditions and has little effect when it absorbs moisture.
-It is not as effective as a copper barrier.
+It is generally not an effective slug deterrent.

-There are many types of animals that feed on slugs, such as beetles (e.g. ground beetles, rove beetles, fireflies), toads, snakes, turtles, shrews, ducks, starlings and other birds.
+There are many types of animals that feed on slugs: beetles (ground beetles, rove beetles, fireflies), toads, snakes, turtles, shrews, ducks, starlings and other birds.

-If you have to use chemicals for other issues, spot treat small pest problems or use baits.
+Be aware that using pesticides to kill slugs may also harm these natural enemies.
+If you use chemicals for other issues, spot-treat small pest problems or use baits.

-- Apply the bait in the late afternoon or evening close to the time when the slugs will begin activity.
+- Apply the bait in the late afternoon or evening close to the time when the slugs become active.